skpref/skpref/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the user would want to run now a reduction to pairwise comparisons, and run a Bradley-Terry model on this discrete choice data, the code would look exactly the same as above for pairwise comparison models
+If the user would want to run now a reduction to pairwise comparisons, and run a Bradley-Terry model on this discrete choice data, the code would look exactly the same as above for pairwise comparison models.

 .. code:: python